raamana/neuropredict/README.md

                         sub003,disease sub004,disease
   -o OUTDIR, --outdir OUTDIR
                         Output folder to store features and results.
+  -f FSDIR, --fsdir FSDIR
+                        Absolute path to SUBJECTS_DIR containing the finished runs of Freesurfer parcellation (each subject named after its ID in the metadata file) -u USERDIR [USERDIR ...], --userdir USERDIR [USERDIR ...]
+                        List of absolute paths to an user's own features.Each folder contains a separate folder for each subject (named after its ID in the metadata file) containing a file called features.txt with one number per line.
+All the subjects (in a given folder) must have the number of features (#lines in file).
+Different folders can have different number of features for each subject.
+                        Names of each folder is used to annotate the results in visualizations.
+Hence name them uniquely and meaningfully, keeping in mind these figures will be included in your papers.
   -p POSITIVECLASS, --positiveclass POSITIVECLASS
                         Name of the positive class (Alzheimers, MCI or Parkinsons etc) to be used in calculation of area under the ROC curve.
 Default: class appearning second in order specified in metadata file.
-  -f FSDIR, --fsdir FSDIR
-                        Abs. path of SUBJECTS_DIR containing the finished runs of Freesurfer parcellation
-  -a ATLASID, --atlas ATLASID
-                        Name of the atlas to use for visualization.
-Default: fsaverage, if available.
-  -u USERDIR, --userdir USERDIR
-                        Abs. path to an user's own features.This contains a separate folder for each subject (named after its ID in the metadata file) containing a file called features.txt with one number per line.
-All the subjects must have the number of features (#lines in file)
   -t TRAIN_PERC, --trainperc TRAIN_PERC
                         Percentage of the smallest class to be reserved for training.
 Must be in the interval [0.01 0.99].If